 Today’s research in life sciences, biomedicine, and pharmacology is increasingly relying on three fundamental pillars: computation, statistics and modern biotechnologies.
 Our research programme aims to build and sustain a research community able to address the emerging challenges of this multi-disciplinary research domain.

-This research programme develops and implements technology and computational platforms to promote the life science research in Turku.
+The Computational and Molecular Methodologies for Life Sciences Research Programme develops and implements technology and computational platforms to promote the life science research in Turku.
 The focus methodological areas are systems analysis, computational biomedicine, and structural biology.

 The program has a strong emphasis on modern omics biotechnologies, large-scale data integration and big data mining, computational biology, bioinformatics, biomathematics, computational and statistical modelling.
 Such holistic, cross-disciplinary approaches are increasingly required in many strategically important research areas, including molecular biosciences, evolutionary biology, biochemistry, mathematics, computer science, medicine and pharmaceutical research.
 This multi-disciplinary combination of basic and applied research has a strong potential to result in a unique exchange of approaches and methodologies, leading to novel discoveries.